metalbear-co/mirrord.dev/content/docs/managing-mirrord/license-server/index.md

 ### Connecting Operators to the License Server

-Depending if installed the operator via helm or cli you can specify the following properties.
+Add the license server address to the operator configuration.
+If you've installed the operator using the mirrord CLI:

 ```bash
 mirrord operator setup --accept-tos --license-key secret --license-server http://<license-server-addr> | kubectl apply -f -
 ```

-or if using with Helm chart
+Or if you installed it using Helm, first update your `values.yaml` file:
 ```yaml
 # ./values.yaml
 license: